 Short answer: Yes.
 Long answer, it depends on the brand, but a straight one size down from your normal shoe size normally does the trick.
 Being made of neoprene and rubber, booties are destined to stretch, so when trying on booties, shoot for the mildly uncomfortable option rather than the ‘just right’ fit.
 You want as little room as possible in there, any extra material and you’ll be prone to slippage or tripping during your pop up.

 What Features Do I Want in a Surf Bootie?

 Arch straps are great — they go over the top of your foot to prevent your heel from lifting up inside the bootie.
 In a perfectly fitting pair of booties, an arch strap isn’t necessary, but always is a plus.
-A heel loop is another great feature that helps to get the booties on and off, and a thermal lining (found on most higher-end booties) will help yours dry out faster and feels awesome too.
+A heel loop is another great feature that helps to get the booties on and off without busting through the heel (been there), and a thermal lining (found on most higher-end booties) will help yours dry out faster and feels awesome too.
 A cool new feature that only some brands have adopted is a gusseted collar at the top of the boot that seals onto the calf to help prevent water from flowing in.